ptKerwin/Bricks_2024/README.md

 ---

-*This repository represents a student-initiated academic project and is shared here to illustrate my role in product leadership, system design, and cross-functional software development.*
+*This repository represents a student-initiated academic project and is shared here to illustrate my role in frontend leadership*